-Susan Napack is an artist, designer and jewelry maker who is lucky enough to have been recently transplanted from suburban New York City to Oregon’s gorgeous Willamette Valley.
+Susan Napack is an artist, designer and jewelry maker who is lucky enough to have been recently transplanted from the suburbs of New York City to Oregon’s gorgeous Willamette Valley.

 Susan’s work springs from a fascination with the mysteries of the natural world which she explores, mostly in the abstract, using materials and processes that range from found objects, to drawing, to digital printing, to stitchery —sometimes, all at once.